Ostapula/smart-city-iot-platform/README.md

 - [ ] Expand traffic phases to **8**, making intersections more complex and realistic.
 - [ ] Enhance the algorithm to support **8 phases**.
 - [ ] Fix car left-turn logic.
+- [ ] Fix car right-turn logic when speed is increased.

 ---